Editor’s Note: This article references Ketones in relation to diabetes but is commonly misspelled as Keytones.

 - Air hunger or hyperventilation

 When ketones are discovered in the blood or the urine of a healthy person attempting to lose weight it can be a cause of celebration.
-For a type 1 diabetic it is a cause for concern.
+For a type 1 diabetic it is a cause for concern and getting your blood sugars under control will go a long way in preventing this from happening.